 Before you can hit the water, you’ll need to make sure you have all of the required gear and safety equipment.
 Check out the Willamette Water Trail gear checklist to make sure you have everything you need.
 First and foremost, all water recreators in Oregon are required to have a personal flotation device (PFD), and most watercrafts must have a Water Access Permit.
 For detailed information on watercraft and safety requirements, visit the Oregon Marine Board's page for non-motorized paddlers.
 If you're planning to venture onto the banks of the river, Oregon State Parks Greenway lands offer public spaces to explore.

 Don't forget to exercise good stewardship as you share the river with others.
 Keep an ear out for motorboats, which need deeper water to safely operate and pass.
 When you hear an approaching motorboat, paddle closer together in groups.
 Practice social distancing and observe Leave No Trace principles.
-For more information on recreating responsibly in Oregon, learn about the Take Care Out There initiative.

 The following communities in Mt.
 Hood Territory are neighbors to the river, making it easy to visit their downtown dining and shopping, as well as the Willamette Water Trail all in one trip.